bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		dimension Numerator :: Int : #(Bit[32])
 		dimension Denominator :: Int '0.. : #(Bit[32])
 		dimension Frac :: : #(Numerator Denominator)

+Note that `Int`, `Dec` and `Frac` do not declare a generalisation type they are based upon.
+Thus a VM has to _understand_ their meaning by convention.

 ### Type Constructors